Besides happiness and joy, motherhood also brings other emotions.

 Formally, Boyhood is the story of one boy growing up from age 6 to 18, his life with his sister, a visiting dad, and a mother who does best for her children.

-The figure of the mother, her marriage, the search for herself, and the troubles at work gradually takes center stage in the film.
-All this exposes all the problems of an independent woman with children, whose task is to keep a face and give children a sense of security and care, and most importantly, to be their closest friend.
+The figure of the mother, her marriage, the search for herself, and the troubles at work gradually take center stage in the film.
+All this exposes all the problems of an independent woman with children, whose task is to keep a face, give children a sense of security and care, and most importantly, be their closest friend.

 In my opinion, this is a movie about how a person’s heroism is impossible to notice when he lives so close next to you.